xlvisuals/yt-download/README.md

 - Audio-only MP3 download mode
 - Flexible filename control — index, channel name, VideoID, all optional
 - `--jellyfin` shortcut for a complete Jellyfin-ready download in one flag
+- Downloads channel playlists, videos, and shorts -- separately or all at once
 - Saves `.info.json` and thumbnail sidecars for Jellyfin and similar media servers
 - Generates Jellyfin `season.nfo` files to fix incorrect season numbering
 - Saves `poster.jpg` in channel and playlist folders for series/season artwork